gerardsyd/portfolio_tracker/README.md

 - Added dashboard for each stock
 - Added support for crypto with conversion into AUD, EUR, GBP, USD and ZAR (using Binance API)

+## Update 3 March 2021
+- Changed menu to have Trades section with add trades and view trades; allow add trades via CSV
+- Added separation of portfolio by type of asset (stocks, loan, cash, crypto, fund)
+- Dashboard for each stock to include performance over time incl buys, sells, divs; trade history (to be better built out)
+- Portfolio broken up into stocks, funds, crypto, loan / cash

 ## Installation
 - Clone the repository and install using pipfile (if using pipenv) or requirements.txt (for other virtual environments)
 - Required ENV variables (via .env file or any other method):